Period (number theory): Open questions

 A useful property of algebraic numbers is that equality between two algebraic expressions can be determined algorithmically.
-The conjecture of Kontsevich and Zagier would imply that equality of periods is also decidable: inequality of computable reals is known recursively enumerable; and conversely if two integrals agree, then an algorithm could confirm so by trying all possible ways to transform one of them into the other one.
+The conjecture of Kontsevich and Zagier would imply that equality of periods is also decidable: inequality of computable reals is known to be recursively enumerable; conversely, if two integrals agree, then an algorithm could confirm so by trying all possible ways to transform one of them into the other one.

 Further open questions consist of proving which known mathematical constants do not belong to the ring of periods.
 An example of a real number that is not a period is given by Chaitin's constant Ω. Any other non-computable number also gives an example of a real number that is not a period.
 It is also possible to construct artificial examples of computable numbers which are not periods.
-However there are no computable numbers proven not to be periods, which have not been artificially constructed for that purpose.
+However there are no computable numbers proven not to be periods which have not been artificially constructed for that purpose.

-It is conjectured that 1/π, Euler's number e and the Euler–Mascheroni constant γ are not periods.
+It is conjectured that $1/\pi$, Euler's number $e$ and the Euler–Mascheroni constant $\gamma$ are not periods.

-Kontsevich and Zagier suspect these problems to be very hard and remain open a long time.

 Extensions

-The ring of periods can be widened to the ring of extended periods $\hat \mathcal P$ by adjoining the element 1/π.
+The ring of periods can be extended to the ring of extended periods $\hat \mathcal P$ by adjoining the element $1/\pi$.

-Permitting the integrand $Q$ to be the product of an algebraic function and the exponential of an algebraic function, results in another extension: the exponential periods $\mathcal {E}\mathcal P$.
+Permitting the integrand $Q$ to be the product of an algebraic function and the exponential of an algebraic function results in another extension: the exponential periods, usually denoted $\mathcal {EP}$.
 They also form a ring and are countable.
-It is $\overline{\mathbb Q}\sub \mathcal P \sube \mathcal{EP}\sub \mathbb C$.

 The following numbers are among the ones known to be exponential periods: